 Spreading logs are used to document the location, amount, type, runoff mitigation practices (if required) and date of when manure is applied during frozen or snow-covered conditions.
 This information is important to document in the event of a spill or runoff event to show manure was applied in accordance with the winter spreading plan.
 The information can also be used to help track nutrients associated with the applications for nutrient management planning.

 Permit updates are due annually by October 15th.
-Submit updates following the instructions on the Submit a Permit or Plan webpage.
+Submit updates following the instructions on the Submit an Application page.
 Permits expire after four years and a new application must be submitted to obtain a new permit.